Rohan-s18/Rohan-s18/README.md

 # Rohan Singh
 ## About me
 I am an Undergraduate Computer Science and Physics major at Case Western Reserve University.
 I am currently a sophomore in college and I plan on attending Graduate School after this.
-I an interested in Quantum Computing, Artificial Intelligence, Machine Learning, Operating System (Linux Superfan) and Low-level programming.
+I am interested in Quantum Computing, Artificial Intelligence, Machine Learning, Operating System (Linux Superfan) and Low-level programming.
 If you're interested in working on a project with me, please feel free to reach out.

 ## My Repositories
 These are some of my public repositories on github: